nuxeo/doc.nuxeo.com-client-java/src/java/document.md

                           .fetchDocumentByPath("/folder/file");
 ```

-## Query + Pagination
+## Query and Pagination

 APIs below are available to query documents:
-- query which take a NXQL query
+- query which takes an NXQL query
-- query which take a NXQL query, page size, current page index, max results, sort by, sort order and query params (except query, others are optional)
+- query which takes an NXQL query, page size, current page index, max results, sort by, sort order and query params (except query, others are optional)

-Query method taking only a NXQL query is driven by server side configuration, see query endpoint [documentation]({{page space='nxdoc' page='query-endpoint'}}).
+Query method taking only an NXQL query is driven by server side configuration, see query endpoint [documentation]({{page space='nxdoc' page='query-endpoint'}}).

 Let's see how retrieving a paginated query result and loop over pages:
 ```java